mongodb/mongodbatlas-cloudformation-resources/cfn-resources/cloud-backup/docs/README.md

 #### SnapshotType

-Type of snapshot.
-Atlas can return onDemand or scheduled.
+Specified the type of snapshot.

 #### Status